How to dispose of waste, including face coverings, personal protective equipment (PPE) and rapid lateral flow tests.

 - workplace that is not a registered healthcare facility and not a dedicated site for the purpose of the NHS Test and Trace service

 Rapid lateral flow test kit waste from these locations is not considered to be healthcare waste.
 Rapid lateral flow waste can be managed alongside other wastes at your location - for example, black bag waste.

 Put the following in your black bag waste bins:

-- all of the used rapid lateral flow test kit (swab, test strip, sachet, extraction tube) first placed in the small waste bag provided with the kit
+- all of the used rapid lateral flow test kit (for example, the swab, test strip, sachet and extraction tube)

 - any disposable equipment such as face coverings, gloves or aprons worn during the rapid lateral flow testing process, either by those doing the test or those supervising others

 You should discuss your arrangements for the management of rapid lateral flow test kit wastes with your waste management contractor.